 It may sound like you and the family are about to embark on a long journey, but this step is necessary to set clear expectations.
 This idea is to sit down with everyone for a few minutes before the event or gathering to give them a heads-up and create rules and boundaries.
 During this meeting, you will explain what is taking place at the event, the timeline, who will be in attendance, etc. Kids need a routine, and it helps them know ahead of time when something significant is happening that is outside of their norm.
-Establishing the rules, boundaries, and expectations beforehand will help with any confusion.
+Establishing the rules, boundaries, and expectations beforehand will help with the confusion.

-2. Know Your Child’s Temperament
+2. Know Your Child’s Limit

 3. Set Realistic Expectations

-4. Don’t Hurry
+4. Don’t Rush

 Although it is much easier said than done, parents try to attend events on time, but sometimes (most times) it doesn’t happen.
 With young children in the picture, always allow more time to get ready.
 Rushing at the last minute to get ready, pack up the car, and fix things adds stress to the event for everyone.
 Kids are emotional sponges.
 They will sense when you are stressed and often do not respond well.